What is Annexation?

 This brochure is intended to provide a summary of the annexation process for the City of Marshfield.
 It is in no way a substitute for or complete description of city, county, state, or federal rules, regulations, or policies.
 As always, please consult with City of Marshfield staff prior to commencing any regulated land use or building activity.

-For more information regarding annexation, please contact Jason Angell, Director of Planning and Economic Development at (715) 486-2074.
+Contact Information For more information regarding annexation, please contact Josh Miller, Development Services Director at (715) 486-2075.